aaronparker/evergreen/help/en-US/Get-EvergreenApp.md

 ```

 Description:
-Lists the available applications matching the string "Teams" (for example, Microsoft Teams), and passes the output to Get-EvergreenApp, which will query the matching application name.
-Note that Get-EvergreenApp will only process the first application returned on the pipeline and not all multiple matching applications.
+Lists the available applications matching the string "Teams" (for example, Microsoft Teams), and passes the output to `Get-EvergreenApp`, which will query the matching application name.
+Note that `Get-EvergreenApp` will only process the first application returned on the pipeline and not all multiple matching applications.

 ### EXAMPLE 6